kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 **Fill standalone forms**: which users can fill standalone forms.
 It is planned to make it customizable per-form, but the permission is currently global.

+**View user profile submissions**: which users can see profile fields on all user profiles.
+By default users can only see their own submissions.
+*Available since version 1.1.0.*

+**View discussion fields submissions**: which users can see discussion fields on all discussions.
+By default users can only see their own submissions.
+*Available since version 1.1.0.*

 **Create forms (beta)**: which users can create new forms.
 The owner of a form can manage the form options and submissions.
 At the moment the owner cannot see the list of submissions.